ppresto/AKS-Sandbox/vault-project-template/README.md

 Modify the `main.tf` to setup your auth methods, engines, and policies as needed.
 Once you have your vault configuration all in terraform go ahead and apply it to your new namespace.

 ```
-cd ../
+source set-project-env.sh
 terraform init
 terraform apply -auto-approve
 ```
 You should have a namespace setup with k/v,  some policies, and /auth/k8s.

 In my example project I had to setup KMIP too.
-The vault provider doesn't support KMIP as of this project so Im using local-exec and bash.
-This script should be able to run from terrafrom and independently if needed.
+The vault provider has limitted KMIP support as of this project so Im using local-exec and bash to use the vault API.
+This script should be able to run from terrafrom and independently if needed. `scripts/setup_kmip`

 ### Variable Reference: